Jobs and Economy

 Expand Education and Workforce Development Opportunities

 As a member of the House Education and the Workforce Committee, I’ve been working to ensure everyone has access to the best educational opportunities, which in turn will develop workers with the right skills and keep our nation competitive.
 I am working to reauthorize Carl D. Perkins Career and Technical Education Act to strengthen career training technical skills programs and increase access to meaningful careers that meet the workforce needs in our community.
+In June 2017, I voted in support of H.R.
+2353, the Strengthening Career and Technical Education for the 21st Century Act, a bipartisan bill to expand opportunities for more students and workers to enter the workforce with the skills they need to compete for in-demand jobs.

 Excessive occupational licensing laws can be one of the roadblocks for entrepreneurs and aspiring workers.
 In April 2017 I introduced H.R.
 2155, the New HOPE Act, a bipartisan, bicameral bill which will encourage state governments to initiate reforms to ensure bureaucratic requirements are not creating unnecessary barriers for those seeking to enter the workforce.